coder71-bd/rockpaperscisor/README.md

 ## Features

-This application/site was created as a task from [the odin project](https://www.theodinproject.com/).
+This game was created as a task from [the odin project](https://www.theodinproject.com/).
 <p>I have divided the whole game into three pages.</p>
 Front page --> It is the landing page of the game.
 Here you can give your name as an input.<br/>
 Game page --> In this page you can play the game.<br />